[Updated on March 9, 2022]

-It’s possible to traverse the entire 469-mile route on rubber alone, stopping at some of the 400+ overlooks for those famous scenic mountain views, without ever breaking a sweat.
+It’s possible to traverse the entire 469-mile route on rubber alone, stopping at some of the 200+ Blue Ridge Parkway Overlooks for those famously breathtaking mountain views, without ever breaking a sweat.

-The list of the area’s attractions is so extensive, your Blue Ridge Parkway itinerary could easily last for several weeks.
+The list of the area’s natural attractions is so extensive, your Blue Ridge Parkway itinerary could easily last for several weeks.

 And while it might be possible never to venture far from the car, it’s much more fun to grab a daypack and go on a plethora of outdoor adventures along the route.

 Hiking in the Blue Ridge Mountains allows us to immerse ourselves in one of the most beautiful regions in the US, replete with sprawling vistas, cascading waterfalls, and colorful flora.